LIV and Let Die by Alan Shipnuck (Book Review)

 Shipnuck deftly takes the reader through this very complicated story and colors it with stellar, gossipy writing that gets to the heart of the conflict between the PGA Tour and the Norman-led alternative tour.

-There’s a sadness that runs through this story if you are a true golf fan.
 If your hope, like mine, is to turn on the television every weekend and watch the best golfers in the world battle it out, you’ve undoubtedly seen a tale as old as time steal the narrative.

 That money, in the end, is all we’re ever chasing.